HistoChan/student-1155127307/readme.md

 * Working on assignments and projects just before deadline

-* Taiko no Tatsujin (I'm 10-dan in the latest arcade version!)
+* Taiko no Tatsujin (I'm 10-dan in the latest arcade version, and will aim Kurouto in the next!)

 ## Markdown features testing